 \subsection{Sharing out the constrained degrees of freedom: Regularisation and localisation}

 The choice of ${\bf G}$ determines the physical meaning of the canonical degrees of freedom.
 To see how, we will focus on the simple choices given by Eqs.~(\ref{unregG}) and (\ref{Galph}).
-Let us first consider the simple ``unregularised" one-parameter gauges whereby ${\bf G}_\alpha$ is defined by Eq.~(\ref{unregG}).
-First we consider the vector potential ${\bf A}_\alpha$ and the momentum ${\bf p}$ determined physically by ${\bf A}_\alpha$.
+Let us begin by considering the ``unregularised" one-parameter gauges with ${\bf G}_\alpha$ defined by Eq.~(\ref{unregG}).
+First we consider the potential ${\bf A}_\alpha$ and the momentum ${\bf p}$ determined physically by ${\bf A}_\alpha$.
 According to Eq.~(\ref{aa}) ${\bf A}_\alpha$ is a function of ${\bf A}_0 = {\bf A}_{\rm T}=(\nabla\times )^{-1}{\bf B}$, so it can be expressed as a convex sum of the extremal potentials ${\bf A}_0$ and ${\bf A}_1$;